 DOC6.7.1 Where Demand Control is exercised by the DNO in order to safeguard the DNO’s Distribution System the DNO will liaise with and inform Users accordingly so far as is practical.

-DOC6.7.2 Where Demand Control is exercised by the DNO on instruction or request from NGC in order to safeguard the Total System then the DNO is required to respond to these requests promptly but will liaise with and inform other Users so far as is practical.
+DOC6.7.2 Where Demand Control is exercised by the DNO on instruction or request from NGESO in order to safeguard the Total System then the DNO is required to respond to these requests promptly but will liaise with and inform other Users so far as is practical.

 DISTRIBUTION OPERATING CODE 7